 Sampling - purposes of sampling, distribution of the sample mean and distribution of the difference between two sample means in sample random sampling.
-Testing hypothesis - definition of the statistical hypothesis, significance level.
+Testing hypotheses - definition of the statistical hypothesis, significance level.
 Type I and Type II error, confidence limits.
-Student's t-distribution - estimating the standard deviation, testing on hypothesis about the population mean, testing the difference between sample means.
+Student's t-distribution - estimating the standard deviation, testing hypotheses about the population mean, testing the difference between sample means.